KaramelBytes/astro-gamer-portfolio/README.md

 [![QA/Debug: Gemini 2.5 Pro](https://img.shields.io/badge/QA%2FDebug-Gemini%202.5%20Pro-blueviolet)](https://deepmind.google/technologies/gemini/)
 [![IDE: Windsurf](https://img.shields.io/badge/IDE-Windsurf-black)](https://windsurf.ai/)

+## Status

+**Archived - no longer maintained.**

+This repository represents work from an earlier period and is preserved for historical reference only.
+It is not actively maintained, dependencies may be outdated, and it should not be used as a production reference.

+This project will be removed from public view after related references are retired.

 ## 🌐 [Live Demo](https://astro-gamer-portfolio.vercel.app/)

 A vibe-coded, modern, and responsive gaming portfolio built with Astro.
 Showcase your game collection, favorite gaming moments, and connect with fellow gamers.
 Designed for streamers, content creators, and gaming enthusiasts who want a site that reflects their unique style and passion for games.